jan3dev/aqua-test-scripts/README.md

 # Getting Started
-To begin testing, please refer to the detailed guidelines above.
-This guide covers everything you need to understand the testing process flow ensuring you have all necessary information at your fingertips.
+To begin testing, please refer to the detailed guidelines below.
+This guide covers everything you need to understand the testing process flow.

 # Testing Flow Overview
 ### L1.
 Smoke Test